beowolx/SudoKu-Solver/README.md

 Just download the repository here and open it with your TextEditor (I recommend Visual Studio Code).

 Then, inside of SudoKuSolver.py, you will find the `board` list that it's responsible to draw the Sudoku board.
-You'll need to put the numbers of the Sudoku you want to solve on it, where the 0 are the white fields.
+You'll need to put the numbers of the Sudoku you want to solve it, where the 0 are the white fields.
 Be aware to write it exactly as it's in your Sudoku.

 After that just run the program and in a few seconds (around 2s) you will have the results.

 That's all.